Diegogochi/Diego-s-Repository/PIA.Final/PIA.md

-# Header For the PIA
+# PIA Diego Gómez Chirinos

 ## For my PIA i will do a code base on an movie theater, where you choose your sit and the other systems
 - Like this: